 Commercial/Institutional work is defined as all work falling under the jurisdiction of the Plasterer on sites not defined as Industrial.
-This work includes Commercial/Institutional Fire/Sound Proofing as defined as the application of such products as Monocoat and Fiber in commercial/institutional situations.
+This work includes trowel applied plastering work in Commercial/Institutional situations.

-For Commercial /Institutional work performed under this addendum the following special provisions apply:
+For Commercial/Institutional work performed under this addendum, the following special provisions apply:

-- 1. Foreman rate is \$3.00/hour above the regular rate of pay while supervising six (6) or more Plasterers. - 2.
-Premium for swing stage and bosun chair is \$2.00/hour. - 3.
-If the five (5) eight (8) hour days are being worked and one (1) or more days of work are lost during that week due to inclement weather, the Employer may schedule Saturday as a make-up day.
-Hours worked on Saturday to be paid at straight time rates to a maximum eight (8) hours in the day or forty (40) hours in the week (except as noted in 4 below) after which overtime provisions apply.
-Employees shall not refuse to work the make-up day and the contractor shall not force an employee to work if said employee has a legitimate reason for not working.
-The Union and the Employer jointly shall determine whether or not the reason is legitimate. - 4.
-For work performed outside the forty five (45) kilometer free zone as defined in Article 11.02(a)(i) the forty (40) hours referred to in Article 9.07 is changed to forty-four (44) hours. - The Plasterer shall have with them at all times an adequate set of tools including: a level, snips, chalk-line, tape measure, float, hawk, two trowels, angle float, wash brush, pointer, putty knives, saw, hammer, scratch broom, stapler, and shall try to wear white clothing while working on the job.
+- 1) Foreman rate is \$3.00/hour above the Journeyperson regular rate of pay. - 2) Premium for swing stage is \$2.00/hour. - 3) For work performed under Addendum II overtime shall be paid as follows: - (a) Time and one-half for any overtime hours worked on a week day, being Monday through Friday inclusive. - (b) Time and one-half for any overtime hours worked on Saturday and Sunday. - (c) Double time for overtime for hours worked on a "General Holiday" [as set out in Article 12 of this Agreement]. - 4) If the 5 days of 8 hours are being worked and 1 or more days of work are lost during that week due to inclement weather, the Employer may schedule Saturday as a make-up day.
+Hours worked on Saturday to be paid at straight time rates to a maximum 8 hours in the day or 40 hours in the week [except as noted in 5 below] after which overtime provisions apply.
+Employees shall not refuse to work the make-up day and the Employer shall not force an Employee to work if said Employee has a legitimate reason for not working.
+The Union and the Employer jointly shall determine whether or not the reason is legitimate. - 5) For work performed outside the 45 kilometer free zone as defined in Clause 11.02(a)(i), the 40 hours referred to in Clause 9.07 is changed to 44 hours. - The Plasterer shall have with them at all times an adequate set of tools including: a level, snips, chalk-line, tape measure, float, hawk, 2 trowels, angle float, wash brush, pointer, putty knives, saw, hammer, scratch broom, stapler, and shall try to wear white clothing while working on the job.
 Employer supplies hardhat and safety glasses.
-Stainless steel and plastic trowels for acrylic applications to be originally supplied by the contractor and replaced when worn down and returned.
-The employee will be responsible for supplying these tools under all other circumstances.
+Stainless steel and plastic trowels for acrylic applications to be originally supplied by the Employer and replaced when worn down and returned.
+The Employee will be responsible for supplying these tools under all other circumstances.

-ADDENDUM III

-COMMERCIAL / INSTITUTIONAL SPRAY FIREPROOFING WORK
+ADDENDUM III - COMMERCIAL/INSTITUTIONAL SPRAY FIREPROOFING WORK